MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L02_Users.md

 1. Enter `Fabrikam Managers` for **Team name**.

-1. Select the root business unit.
+1. Enter `org` and select the root business unit.

 1. Enter `MOD` in **Administrator** and select **MOD Administrator**.